 This policy applies to all students in practicum and internship.
-Students in practicum and internships in schools will follow the regular school year for their districts as indicated by their contracts, however they will still need to follow the policy of being continuously enrolled in a supervision course.
+Students in practica and internships in schools will follow the regular school year for their districts as indicated by their contracts, however they will still need to follow the policy of being continuously enrolled in a supervision course.
 Any variation from the process described in the School Psychology handbooks regarding practicum and internship should be worked through with the School Psychology Clinical Coordinator and Practicum or Internship Instructor.

-For students who need to extend their practicum or internship past the end of a semester, they have the following options:
+Students who need to extend their final practicum or internship past the end of the semester, have the following options: